reponche/Weatherbot-2.0/README.rst

 ``/weather``

-After introducing this command bot will ask you City_name and then output you today weather.
+After this command bot will ask you about city and then output you weather for today.

-**For example**:
+**Example**:

 | **input:** /weather
 | **output:** Please, tell me City_name.